david-cattermole/mayaMatchMoveSolver/docs/source/tools_generaltools.rst

      "use previous and next frame", and 5 means "use previous 4 and next 4 frames".

-   - *Blend Width* controls the blend, in frames, between the smoothed values and the surrounding values.

 3) Select keyframes in Graph Editor.

 4) Run 'Smooth Selected Keyframes' tool.